ENVISION: Initial Engagement

 Please Note – The City of Calgary is continuing to prioritize online engagement for all City projects.

 Click on individual projects below to see what engagement opportunities are available.

 The Heritage Communities Local Area Planning project includes the residential communities of Eagle Ridge, Kelvin Grove, Kingsland, Fairview, Haysboro, Acadia, Southwood, Willow Park, Maple Ridge and Chinook Park as well as the industrial communities of Fairview Industrial, East Fairview Industrial, and Glendeer Business Park.

-Through the local growth planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and The Guide for Local Area Planning.
+Through the local area planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and The Guide for Local Area Planning.
 Learn more about Local Area Planning in Calgary.

 We’re currently in the first phase, Envision, of the project and public engagement.
 This first phase was extended to ensure we are able to circle back and reconnect with local citizens and stakeholders (including the working group, community associations, local residents and business owners) following a pause in the project due to the pandemic.
 Through this phase of engagement, we’re looking to validate what we’ve heard and the resulting draft content that has been created based on initial engagement that took place from fall 2019 – spring 2020.

 Based on input provided to date, an initial draft of Chapter 1 of the local area plan was created.
 This first chapter of the plan serves as a foundation for the rest of the plan as it outlines the area’s history, the area as it exists today, the Vision for the area and the Core Values that support this vision.